 Entering Croatia by bus marked my 65th country and it felt so good to finally be exploring a tiny bit of this gorgeous European gem.
 I took the bus to Dubrovnik from Mostar, just across the border in Bosnia and Herzegovina.
 While trying to figure out which bus was headed to Dubrovnik from the Mostar bus station, I met Evie, a Welsh fellow backpacker.
 We immediately hit it off, and ended up spending the next two days together in Dubrovnik.

-So, upon arrival in Dubrovnik, to get our legs moving again after a long bus ride from Mostar and to catch golden hour over the Old Town, Evie and I tackled the beautiful hike up Mount Srđ.
+Upon arrival in Dubrovnik, to get our legs moving again after a long bus ride from Mostar and to catch golden hour over the Old Town, Evie and I tackled the beautiful hike up Mount Srđ.
 It is usually accessed by cable car from the Old Town, but that can be quite expensive and honestly, the hike is an easy one with meandering switchbacks up the mountain.
-And free!
+And it's free!

 When: year-round